efatto/e-efatto/hr_attendance_work_hour/readme/DESCRIPTION.rst

-This module add some field with computed worked ordinary and extraordinary hours to hr attendance.
+This module add some field with computed worked hours splitted by ordinary and extraordinary to hr attendance.